baites/baites.github.io/_posts/2030-01-15-longest-palindromic-substring.md

 > **Definitions**: For a string \\|S\\| of length \\|L\\|, I define its **reverse string** to the string \\|R\\| of the same length such as \\|R[i] = S[L-i-1]\\|.
 A string \\|S\\| is **a palindrome** if it is equal to its reverse string or \\|S = R\\|.

-Also, it is important to notice that I am assuming throughout this post a [zero-based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering) to enumerate the elements in a string.
+Also, it is important to notice that I am enumerating the elements of a string using a [zero-based numbering system](https://en.wikipedia.org/wiki/Zero-based_numbering).

 ## Hashing strings with polyhash